prolearner/riccardograzzi.github.io/index.md

 ## About Me

 I like to study and design efficient and scalable machine learning methods.
-My main focus is on state-tracking and in-context learning for LLMs.
-I am a Researcher at Microsoft Cambrdige, was a Post Doc at IIT in Genoa, and before that a PhD Student at IIT and UCL.
+My main focus is on state-tracking and quantization for LLMs.
+I am a Researcher at Microsoft Cambrdige, and was a Post Doc at IIT in Genoa, and before that a PhD Student at IIT and UCL.

 <!-- ## Research Interests